 As you can see, potatoes are not on this list!

-Secondly, white potatoes aren’t nearly as nutrient-dense as other veggies out there.
+Second, white potatoes aren’t nearly as nutrient-dense as some other veggies out there.
 When you have foods like dandelion greens available, there are few reasons to feed your turtle potatoes.
 You’re much better off choosing something else instead!

 - See Also: How Long Can Turtles Go Without Eating?